 The severe impacts of clearing and livestock grazing have meant that this area of land cannot rely on natural regeneration to recover.
 By planting trees here, native woodland will be restored, once again providing quality habitat for wildlife and recreation benefits to local communities.

 This project is part of a larger landscape ecological restoration effort that seeks to restore over 3,100 hectares of land in Scotland.

 The South West is a biodiversity hotspot; tall native forests of Jarrah, Kauri and Eucalyptus trees blanket this corner of Australia.

-Our project is part of an effort to restore habitat.
-We are supporting a project around Toolibin Lake where some 33,615 seedlings were planted.
+Our project was part of an effort to restore habitat.
+We supported a project around Toolibin Lake where some 33,615 seedlings were planted.
 Located in Wheatbelt, Western Australia, this wetland offers important habitat to a number of migratory birds.

 What do Morrisby's efforts mean for the environment?